-Just in time for the upcoming lavender season; from New South Wales and back around to Queensland, we’ve found the 12 best lavender farms to visit around Australia:
+Just in time for the upcoming lavender season; from New South Wales and back around to Queensland, we’ve found the 12 best lavender farms to visit in Australia for 2021:

 Herbicos Lavender Farm

 If you’re looking for a day jam-packed with family-friendly fun, Herbicos Lavender Farm should be your first preference.
-Just under an hour-and-a-half drive south out of Sydney’s CBD or an hour from Wollongong, Herbicos Lavender Farm is home to one of New South Wales’ largest naturally grown fields.
-Starting from $8 pp for entry, apart from wandering the mesmerising fields guests will also have the opportunity to get up close and personal with a range of animals.
+Just under an hour-and-a-half drive south out of Sydney’s CBD (or an hour from Wollongong), Herbicos Lavender Farm is home to one of New South Wales’ largest naturally grown fields.
+One of the best lavender farms in New South Wales, apart from wandering the mesmerising fields, guests will also have the opportunity to get up close and personal with a range of animals.
 Whilst you’re here don’t forget to check out Herbicos’ shop – also one of the biggest lavender beauty suppliers in Sydney.

 Crystal Brook Gardens and Lavender Farm

 Found west of the Tarlo River National Park, in Laggan visitors will come across the meticulously managed Crystal Brook Gardens and Lavender Farm.
-The property, purchased in 1997 has since grown into one of Australia’s favourite lavender fields to visit.
+The property, purchased in 1997, has since grown into one of Australia’s most beautiful lavender fields to run through.
 With a range of themed gardens to explore, Crystal Brook Gardens and Lavender Farm is also home to its own kitchen where co-owner Judith prepares meals, morning and afternoon teas alongside a delectable range of lavender-infused sweets.
 On top of that, if you’d rather leave with a goodie or two, head to their shop to browse your way through handcrafted gifts and products – most of which have been made or designed on site.

 Bridestowe Lavender Estate

-Located just a 50-minute drive from Launceston Tasmania, Bridestowe Lavender Estate is one of Australia’s, if not the world’s most famous lavender fields.
+Located just a 50-minute drive from Launceston, Bridestowe Lavender Estate is one of Australia’s, if not the world’s most famous lavender fields.
 The largest farm in the southern hemisphere, year round guests flock ($10 entry) to the Bridestowe Estate to watch their charming lavender flowers slowly bloom.
-With Mount Arthur serving as a backdrop, Bridestowe is more than exceptional. with finely manicured fields, native bushland and ornamental gardens, in just one visit you’ll be tantalised by all of Bridestowe’s beauty.
+With Mount Arthur serving as a backdrop, Bridestowe is more than exceptional with finely manicured fields, native bushland and ornamental gardens – in just one visit you’ll be tantalised by all of Bridestowe’s beauty.
 Plus, to end your day, be sure to stop at the Woodcroft Cafe and pick up some lavender flower honey!